Back to blog

 This type of information gathering and usage is also sometimes called corporate intelligence and is related but not synonymous with business intelligence.

-Business intelligence is a broader term that generally includes various tools, software, strategies, and more, to help improve the quality and quantity of information relevant to making data-driven business decisions.
+Business intelligence is a broader term that generally includes various tools, software, strategies, and more, to focus on one's own company and to improve the quality and quantity of information relevant to making data-driven business decisions.

 Competitive intelligence research types